PDillis/stylegan2-fun/README.md

+**NOTE: This will be the last push, as I will migrate the code and project to [StyleGAN2-ADA](https://github.com/PDillis/stylegan2-ada).**

 # Let's have fun with StyleGAN2!

 SOTA GANs can become cumbersome or even downright intimidating, if not daunting.
 StyleGAN2 is no different, especially when you consider the compute capabilities usually needed to fully train one model from scratch.
 This is what this repository is here for!
 My wish is that anyone can enjoy as much their trained models without the hassle of dealing with battling the code *that* much: you still have to put some sweat to create the videos you have envisioned, but it shouldn't be *unnecessary* sweat.